nemani/nemani.dev/content/posts/full-experience/index.md

 I am currently working with Enlume, where my responsibilities include scaling a WebRTC based application, ensuring the security of the platform and load testing it to verify the scale.

-I am also working on building pretrained encoders for low resource languages in India as part of my masters thesis.
+I am also working on building pretrained encoders for low resource languages of India as part of my masters thesis.